 If you bump into me, anywhere, you have a 90% chance of seeing me with a backpack on.
 It’s not just any backpack, it is our Lowepro 16L hatchback pack.
 This is the home for our cameras.

-For the days when I don’t feel like wearing a backpack, or need to look a little dressier than a backpack can allow, I have my Lo & Sons purse.
-It’s the perfect combination of purse and camera bag, and can serve as both, together or separately.
+For the days when I don’t feel like wearing a backpack or need to look a little dressier than a backpack can allow, I have my Lo & Sons purse.
+It’s the perfect combination of purse and camera bag and can serve as both, together or separately.
 I love the classy look of it, the simplicity, and the style and versatility it gives me.
-It also does a great job at concealing the fact that my purse may contain a very expensive camera in it, perfect for travelling around.
+It also does a great job of concealing the fact that my purse may contain a very expensive camera in it, perfect for travelling around.

 Floating in our camera bags we also have a few extra little pieces for the DSLR, such as an extra battery, a second sim card, and a couple silica pouches to help keep the ocean moisture out of our gear.